Welcome to Spring 2026 season of Federal Way National Little League!

 Upper Divisions- Cannot request buddies or managers and MUST attend assessments.

-AAA (League age 9-11, age 8 eligible if placed based on assessments)- Assessment Required
+AAA (League age 9-11, age 8 eligible if placed based on assessments)- Assessment Required.

 AAA marks the first all player pitched competitive division and is typically for players aged 9 to 10.
 Teams are formed through a draft before the Spring season.
 Standard baseball rules apply, with exceptions such as no leadoffs and batting through the lineup regardless of defensive positions.

-Majors (League age 9-12)- Assessment Required
+Majors (League age 9-12)- Assessment Required.

 The Major's division is highly competitive for players aged 9 to 12.
 Unlike AAA, only players in defensive positions bat, and substitutions are allowed.
 Typically, Majors teams participate in inter-league play within District 10.